 - 1. A newborn history and physical examination shall be completed by the physician within 24 hours of birth.
 The following additional data shall be required: - a.
 History of the newborn delivery (sex, date of birth, type of delivery, and anesthesia given the mother during labor and delivery); and - b.
 Physical examination (weight, date, time of birth, and condition of infant after birth). - 2.
 There shall be a consent for circumcision (if applicable). - 3.
 A procedure note for circumcision shall be documented by the physician. - 4.
-A discharge note or summary shall be documented by the physician describing the condition of the newborn at discharge and follow-up instructions given to the mother. - 5.
+A discharge note or summary describing the condition of the newborn at discharge and follow-up instructions given to the mother must be prepared and included in the medical record.
+The discharge note or summary must be authenticated by the attending or treating physician. - 5.
 Hospitals shall comply with State Law and Health Department requirements for newborn testing.
-(See Table 10, Appendix.) - 6.
-Birth certificates shall be completed on all infants born in the hospital, or admitted as a result of birth in accordance with the requirements of Vital Records, Arkansas Department of Health.
+See Rules and Regulations Pertaining to Testing of Newborn Infants and Ark.
+Code Ann. § 20-15-301 et seq. - 6.
+Birth certificates shall be completed on all infants born in the hospital, or admitted as a result of birth in accordance with the requirements of Vital

+Records, Arkansas Department of Health.